xxxnpno/npnoqol/README.md

   - Deobfuscates tab list
   - Adds a stats overlay in the tab (overall wins & overall KDR)
   - Displays HP in tab & nametag
-  - Assigns unique nametag colors for each team in team modes
+  - Assigns unique colors for each team in team modes